edxu96/WindPowerForecast/README.md

 ## 1. Introduction

+Because of many non-linear factors, the modelling of wind power output of a wind farm and ECMWF data is difficult.
+Based on the relationship, we can predict the wind power output using ECMWF forecast of the future wind.
+Then, the prediction can be used in the trading in electricity market.
+With more and more penetration of wind power in electricity production, the modelling and prediction becomes more and more essential.
+Regression and tree-based statistical learning methods are used in this project, which are both powerful and easy to interpret.

 ## 2. Local Regression of Wind Speed

 The relationship between wind speed and wind power out is non-linear.